temple-geography/census-gis/Housing Growth with SQL.pandoc.md

 When your query is executing correctly and outputing a column for each decade from 1970 to 2010, copy your code to your text editor and save your work.
 This will be submitted at the end.

 We are now going to save this set of instructions in the database as a **view**.
 A view functions like a table, but stores instructions for manipulating the data (as we have done), rather than an actual copy of the data.
 Hit the Create a view button just under the SQL window.
-In the dialgo box, enter the name `vw_tract_housing_est`.
+In the dialog box, enter the name `vw_tract_housing_est`.
 We will use the prefix `vw_` in front of all of our views, in order to quickly distinguish them from tables.
 Hit OK.

 Click on the database name `acs2014_philly_msa_housing.sqlite` in the tree in the left pane, and hit the Refresh toolbar button.
 The view will now appear in the list.
 Select the view and select the Info tab in the right pane.
 You will see the query that was used to create this view (the code you just entered).
 Now hit the Table tab.
 SpatiaLite will execute the query and display the results as a table: